On a mission to develop decisive and resilient communities of people

 Outside of my work, I’m not keen on speeding drivers or waste of any sort either (food waste, water waste, energy waste, material waste, etc)

-And I really don't like planes or heights.
-Let's be very clear ...
-I REALLY don't like planes or heights, which is why, at the age of 50 this year, I jumped out of a plane to raise over £3,000 for Mankind Initiative, with the funding going towards their confidential helplines for male victims of domestic abuse.
+And I really don't like planes or heights, which is why, at the age of 50 in July 2024, I jumped out of a plane to raise over £3,000 for Mankind Initiative, with the funding going towards their confidential helplines for male victims of domestic abuse.
 Sometimes in life, you just have to get on with it and face your fears head-on.

 (Video evidence of the skydive is at the foot of this page.
 I totally recommend the experience but won't be signing up to another one any time soon!)